The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

 In their journey through Wallaru, players fight figments of emotion on their quest to free Daesin from his existential crisis.

 Wally is the Australian Where's Waldo.
-In this puzzle boss fight, players must identify the real Wally out of a group of three identical fake Wallys, before defeating the real Wally in combat.
+In this puzzle boss fight, players must identify the real Wally out of a group of identical fake Wallys, before defeating the real Wally in combat.

 Bringing back the public boss fight, a type of encounter from early Wizard101 worlds, this is a challenging fight hidden behind a secret pet door that wizards of any level can join or spectate.